 Paul Taylor – co-founder

-Paul is our other Joint Managing Director who takes the lead on all things creative and design and manages the company’s development and growth strategy.
-Originally a media lawyer and board director of Granada TV/ITV, he then had a mid-life career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
+Paul is our other Joint Managing Director who takes the lead on all things creative and design.
+He manages the company’s development and growth strategy.
+Originally a media lawyer and board director of Granada TV/ITV, he then had a career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
 He subsequently undertook a number of property redevelopments before co-launching Staying Cool.
 Paul is a non-executive director of Manchester Digital Creative Assets Board.

 In addition to Paul and Tracey, the board is chaired by fellow director and shareholder Robin Sheppard of Bespoke Hotels Group.
 Robin is a classically trained hotelier with an eye for innovation, who by the age of 26 was General Manager of Bodysgallen Hall, the best hotel in Wales, moving on to be the GM of many outstanding hotels before co-founding the Bespoke Hotel Group, the UK’s largest independent hotel group, managing over 9,500 hotels rooms and £815m of assets.